savaughn/SAROO/README_EN.md

 FPGA is developed using Quartus14.0.

-Firm_Saturn is compiled using the SH-ELF compiler that comes with SaturnOrbit.
+Firm_Saturn is compiled using the [sh2-elf-gcc](https://github.com/kentosama/sh2-elf-gcc) toolchain.
 Firm_v11 is compiled using MDK4.
 Firm_V12 is compiled using MDK5.